brandlewco/blumberg-law/content/pages/index.md

           Proven Track Record
           In The Courtroom.
         text: >
-          We have won acquittals in more than 25 serious felony cases, more than many attorneys have even tried.
+          Bruce Blumberg has won acquittals in more than 25 serious felony cases, more than many attorneys have even tried.
 Having our experience on your side for your day in court makes all the difference.
         actions: []
         styles:
           self: